usnistgov/800-63-3/sp800-63b/sec7_session.md

 #### 7.1.3.
 Device Identification

-Other methods of secure device identification, such as but not limited to mutual TLS, token binding, or other mechanisms, MAY be used to enact a session between a user and a service.
+Other methods of secure device identification, including but not limited to mutual TLS, token binding, or other mechanisms, MAY be used to enact a session between a user and a service.

 ### 7.2.
 Reauthentication